EN PT

 Milan, Italy

-He was a research intern at the Pharmacological Institute “Mario Negri” of Milan, and visiting scientist at the Lund Laser Centre, Sweden holding a Marie Curie grant.
+He was a research intern at the Pharmacological Institute “Mario Negri” of Milan, and a visiting scientist at the Lund Laser Centre, Sweden holding a Marie Curie grant.
 Recipient of the Kramer prize awarded by “Istituto Lombardo”, founded by Napoleon in 1797.
-Member of the IEC Committee SC 62D “Medical devices” as national expert on tissue oximeter standardization.
+Member of the IEC Committee SC 62D “Medical devices” as a national expert on tissue oximeter standardization.
 Member of the Scientific Advisory Board of the European Institute for Biomedical Imaging Research, Wien, Austria, and reviewer for different National and International grants and prizes.
 He is co-founder of the start-up PIONIRS S.r.l., developing time-domain tissue oximeters.
-Author of more than 200 papers on peer-reviewed journals, with an H-index=55.
+Author of more than 200 papers in peer-reviewed journals, with an H-index=55.

 His research activity is focused on the study of photon propagation through highly diffusive media in the visible and near-infrared range (diffuse optics) using time-resolved techniques (picosecond temporal resolution with sensitivity down to the single-photon level).
-Diffuse Optics has been explored vertically, i.e. from basic research up to exploitation of new applicative directions, and horizontally, that is covering diverse approaches and applications, ranging from optical mammography to functional brain imaging, from food analysis to monitoring of wood products.
+Diffuse Optics has been explored vertically, i.e. from basic research up to exploitation of new applicative directions, and horizontally, covering diverse approaches and applications, ranging from optical mammography to functional brain imaging, from food analysis to monitoring of wood products.

 Hans-Ulrich Reissig